What clothes do I need on a club outing?

 If you have previous experience of outdoor paddling, why not?
 Join up, get in touch about what kind of paddling you can do, and we can tell you how to get going.

 If you are a complete beginner, then look out for our taster sessions!
-They are listed in the trips section.
+Check our facebook page.
 We run them in a safe friendly environment.
 If you enjoy it, then put your name down for our indoor novice program of lessons that start in September at Banff Swimming Pool.
 After a winter of indoor lessons you will be skilled up for next summer!